nighthawkcoders/APCSA/_posts/2023-01-17-AP-quizzing.md

 ---

 ## AP Practice and Blog
-> Looking for 2 time trials (> 2 hours) over next two weeks.
-Blog on experience, results, time, weak areas, and add test corrections.
-Test correction are outside of time trial.
-You must get over 50% for full credit.
+> Complete 2 time trials (1.5 hours) over next two weeks.
+Blog the experience, results, time taken, weak areas, and add test corrections.
+The test correction are not part of the time trial.
+You must get over 50% correct for 90% credit.
-- 1st one, 52 questions is due on the 24th.
+- 1st quiz, 52 questions is due on the 24th.
-- 2nd one, 66 questions is due on the 31st.
+- 2nd quiz, 66 questions is due on the 31st.